owlen/docs-contract-sdk/orbs-contracts/creating-a-new-contract.md

 package test

 import (
     "github.com/orbs-network/orbs-contract-sdk/go/testing/gamma"
     "strings"
     "testing"
 )

 func TestTokenInit(t *testing.T) {
     gammaCli := gamma.Cli().Start()
     defer gammaCli.Stop()

     out := gammaCli.Run("deploy ../erc20.go -name OrbsERC20 -signer user1")
     if !strings.Contains(out, `"ExecutionResult": "SUCCESS"`) {
         t.Fatal("deploy failed")
     }

     if !strings.Contains(out, `"EventName": "Transfer",`) {
         t.Fatal("initial transfer (mint) did not fire during init") }

     out = gammaCli.Run("run-query balanceOf-user1.json")
     if !strings.Contains(out, `"Value": "1000000000000000"`) {
         t.Fatal("initial get failed")
     }
 }
 ```
 {% endcode-tabs-item %}
 {% endcode-tabs %}

 We can see that it uses the `gamma` package, which is the wrapping of gamma-cli inside go code.
-Using `Start()` tells it to run gamma and wait for it to start, that can take several seconds to complete.
+Using `Start()` tells it to run gamma and wait for it to start, which can take several seconds to complete.

 Next, the test itself tried to deploy the contract, the command to deploy inside the `Run()` function is exactly the same as you would execute from within the command line, as this is wrapping gamma execution directly.